 - Bearings: Move the wheel sidewise and check if there’s any slope while moving it.
 If you need one, replace the bearings with high-quality bearings.

-- Brakes: Check the condition of the brakes by looking at its pad.
+- Brakes: Check the condition of the brakes by looking at the pad.
 Also, look at the brake fluid in the master cylinder.
 If it’s dirty or low, the bike needs some cleaning.

 Dirt bikes are enticing and pretty, but you need to be keen when buying one.
 You don’t want to buy a bike that breaks after a few days.
 Fortunately, the above tips will help you choose a bike that will not fail when you hit the road.